Magnus Westergaard

-Magnus Hee Westergaard (/da/; born 27 May 1998) is a Danish professional footballer who plays as a midfielder for club Wycombe Wanderers.
+Magnus Hee Westergaard (/da/; born 27 May 1998) is a Danish professional footballer who plays as a midfielder for Eliteserien club Vålerenga.

 Career

 Lyngby

 Born in Frederiksberg, Capital Region of Denmark, Westergaard began playing football as a youth for Frederiksberg Boldklub in 2004.
 In 2011, he moved to the FC Copenhagen School of Excellence where he stayed for three years before joining Lyngby Boldklub at U17 level.

 Westergaard graduated through the Lyngby academy, before making his first-team debut as a starter in a 3–0 Danish Superliga defeat to OB on 22 April 2018.

 He was permanently promoted to the first team in the summer of 2018 after the club had suffered relegation to the Danish second tier.
 Westergaard signed a one-and-a-half-year contract extension with Lyngby on 4 January 2019.
 Six months later, after Lyngby had reached promotion to the Superliga after one season, he signed another contract extension, keeping him at the club until the summer of 2022.